Am0rphous/Awesome/Artificial Intelligence/README.md

 - [The Story of Freysa](https://github.com/0xfreysa/agent) - A global challenge emerged: could human ingenuity find a way to convince an AGI to act against its core directives?
 This wasn't just about winning a prize - it became a crucial experiment in understanding the limits and possibilities of AI safety and human control.

 ## Image
+- [Awesome images](https://github.com/PicoTrex/Awesome-Nano-Banana-images) - A curated collection of fun and creative examples generated with Nano Banana🍌, Gemini-2.5-flash-image based model.
+This repository showcases diverse AI-generated visuals and prompts, highlighting the playful possibilities of Nano Banana.

 - [Bringing-Old-Photos-Back-to-Life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) - Bringing Old Photo Back to Life (CVPR 2020 oral)
 - [DALL·E 2](https://openai.com/dall-e-2/) - DALL·E 2 is a new AI system that can create realistic images and art from a description in natural language.
 - [Dalle-flow](https://github.com/jina-ai/dalle-flow) - 🌊 A Human-in-the-Loop workflow for creating HD images from text